ilstam/FF-Multi-Converter/README.txt

 FF Multi Converter
 ====================

-FF Multi Converter is a simple graphical application which enables you to convert audio, video, image and document files between all popular formats, by using and combining other applications.
-It uses ffmpeg for audio/video files, unoconv for document files and ImageMagick library for image file conversions.
+FF Multi Converter is a simple graphical application for Linux which enables you to convert audio, video, image and document files between all popular formats, by utilizing and combining other programs.
+It uses ffmpeg for audio/video files, unoconv for document files and the ImageMagick library for image file conversions.

 Project homepage: https://sites.google.com/site/ffmulticonverter/

 Dependencies
 -------------
-pyqt4 (for python3)
+python3
+pyqt5

 Optional dependencies
 ----------------------